CROCODILE888/food-app/README.md

 A modern Progressive Web App (PWA) for food ordering, built using **React** and **Next.js**.
 This demo showcases a responsive frontend interface with dummy hardcoded data to simulate a real-world food delivery experience.

+💡 For best experience (since it's a PWA), if you're using a laptop or desktop, open DevTools and toggle between devices to simulate mobile views.

 🔗 **[View Live Demo](https://taha-the-food-ordererer.netlify.app/home)**

 ---